AlexanderAA/ledger_binaries_windows/README.md

 ledger_binaries_windows
 =======================

-Ledger 2.6.1 binaries for windows systems
+Ledger 2.6.1 binaries for windows systems - compiled by me

+Ledger 3.1.1 binaries (x64) for windows systems - submitted by [orlandow](https://github.com/orlandow)

-As it is really time consuming to compile ledger under windows (you need to download cygwin, etc.), I decided to make ledger windows binaries available here.
+It is really time consuming to compile ledger under windows (you need to download cygwin, etc.).
+As a result, I decided to make ledger windows binaries available here.
-Ledger binaries for windows systems in this repository are compiled by me.

-I use ledger for my personal needs.
-Ledger is awesome, I like it very much.
-Thanks to John Wiegley!
+Thanks to John Wiegley for creating ledger!

 Ledger website: http://www.ledger-cli.org

-P.S.
-Please note that it is the old version of ledger.